ToshioCP/Gtk4-tutorial/src/sec13.src.md

 The function `tfe_text_view_save` writes the contents in the GtkTextBuffer to a file specified by `tv->file`.
 If `tv->file` is NULL, then it shows file chooser dialog and prompts the user to choose a file to save.
-Then it saves the contents to the file and sets `tv->file` to point the GFile instance for the file.
+Then it saves the contents to the file and sets `tv->file` to point to the GFile instance for the file.

 ~~~C
 void tfe_text_view_saveas (TfeTextView *tv)
 ~~~

-The function `saveas` shows a file chooser dialog and prompts the user to select a existed file or specify a new file to save.
+The function `saveas` shows a file chooser dialog and prompts the user to select an existing file or specify a new file to save.
 Then, the function changes `tv->file` and save the contents to the specified file.
 If an error occurs, it is shown to the user through the alert dialog.
 The error is managed only in the TfeTextView and no information is notified to the caller.

-### save\_file function
+### save\_file Function

 @@@include
 tfetextview/tfetextview.c save_file